aronical/BerlinAreasDashboard/README.md

 # Continuous Delivery

+I used Github Actions for building a CD pipeline.
+[Here](https://github.com/aronical/BerlinAreasDashboard/blob/main/docs/CD_Success.png) is the successful run.

-The pipeline for the continoues delivery can be found in here:
+The pipeline for the continoues delivery can be found in [here](https://github.com/aronical/BerlinAreasDashboard/blob/main/.github/workflows/python-app.yml).

-The CD-pipeline is built with Github Actions.
-The tasks to be done are:

-    set up ubuntu environment
-    set up Python with Version 3.8
-    installs or upgrades pip
-    installs or upgrades flake8
-    installs (if provided) the requirements.txt
-    checks if there are syntax errors in python runs the Unit-Tests

 # IDE